ckeditor/ckeditor5/docs/installation/plugins/installing-plugins.md

 ## Adding a plugin to a build

+You can start adding plugins if you are in a directory with the CKEditor 5 installed.
 Every plugin has its corresponding npm package.
 To install any plugin, you can use this template in a terminal:

 ```bash
 npm install <plugin-name>